crazyphoton007/leetgoat/README.md

 # leetgoat
-Commit for all my struggle to ace leetcode
+Commit all my struggle to ace leetcode